Dr. Niels Christensen, Director

 New freshmen who are not invited into the Honors Academy when they enroll at the university may apply to the Academy if they earn a 3.5 GPA or greater during their first semester at Radford University.
 Transfer students with outstanding qualifications are also eligible to apply for admission and are encouraged to discuss their interest with the honors director.

 Honors students maintain their ‘active’ status in the program by making satisfactory progress toward completing the Academy’s graduation requirements.
 Satisfactory progress includes a minimum cumulative GPA (3.3 for freshmen and sophomores, 3.4 for juniors, and 3.5 for seniors) and meeting at least one honors requirement each semester.
 Only those students who are considered active are eligible for priority registration and other benefits of the Honors Academy.

 To graduate from Radford University as a Highlander Scholar, students must have a minimum 3.5 overall GPA in Radford coursework and complete at least 27 hours of credits in accordance with the requirements listed below:

 - 6 credit hours in University Core A, which must include HNRS 103.

-- 9 credit hours in honors courses from University Core B, College Core A, and College Core B.
+- 9 credit hours in honors courses from University Core B.

-- 9 credit hours of work in a combination of study abroad, independent study or undergraduate research in the major, honors contracts in the major, HNRS 300, and HNRS 310.
+- 9 credit hours of work in a combination of study abroad, independent study or undergraduate research in the major, honors contracts in the major.